Which group on the periodic table is considered the most reactive... | Study Prep in Pearson+

 1

-Understand that reactivity in the periodic table depends on how easily an element can lose or gain electrons to achieve a stable electron configuration.
+Understand that reactivity in the periodic table depends on how easily elements lose or gain electrons to achieve a stable electron configuration.

-Recall that Group 1 elements (Alkali metals) have a single electron in their outermost shell, which they tend to lose easily to form positive ions, making them highly reactive.
+Recall that Group 1 elements (Alkali metals) have a single electron in their outermost shell, which they tend to lose easily, making them highly reactive metals.

-Compare this with Group 17 (Halogens), which are highly reactive nonmetals that tend to gain one electron to complete their valence shell, but generally are less reactive than alkali metals in terms of how vigorously they react with other substances.
+Compare Group 1 with Group 2 (Alkaline earth metals), which have two valence electrons and are less reactive because it requires more energy to lose two electrons.

-Note that Group 2 (Alkaline earth metals) have two valence electrons and are reactive but less so than Group 1 because it takes more energy to remove two electrons.
+Consider Group 17 (Halogens), which are highly reactive nonmetals that gain one electron to complete their valence shell, but their reactivity is generally less than that of Group 1 metals in terms of ease of reaction.

-Recognize that Group 18 (Noble gases) are very stable due to their full valence shells and are generally unreactive or inert.
+Note that Group 18 (Noble gases) are very stable due to their full valence shells and are generally unreactive, so they are not considered reactive.

 Watch next